 - to help you identify and learn new tools that you feel support your values and desires for yourself.

 How My Own Struggles Made Me a Better Therapist

 I feel I can relate to the fear you might feel coming to therapy and to the anxiety and sadness you might be feeling because I've had those feelings.
 I've been through depression, experienced big losses and grief, felt deep rage, been beaten down by my Inner Critic, and felt afraid of facing it all.
 I'm a cancer survivor and a sexual abuse survivor.
+From my experiences I am now able to be a non-anxious presence to hold calm space for you.
 I am comfortable being with your pain; I am honored to bear witness and assist you on your journey.